-11.1 All schools within Derby City are partners within the Fair Access Protocol.
-Pupils who are the subject of a direction by a local authority or who are allocated to a school in accordance with the Fair Access Protocol must take precedence over those on a waiting list.
+11.1 All schools within Derby City are partners with the Fair Access Protocol.
+Pupils who are the subject of a direction by a local authority or who are allocated to a school by the Fair Access Protocol must take precedence over those on a waiting list.